 3/4 cup whole milk

 Preheat the oven to 400ºF and spray a rimmed baking sheet with cooking oil.

 To make the burritos: Heat the oil in a large skillet over medium heat.
 Once hot, add the onions and poblano and cook for 3-5 minutes until they begin to soften.
 Place the ground beef in the pan and cook, stirring occasionally, until well browned.
 Drain most of the rendered fat.
-Stir in the garlic and tomato paste and cook for 30-60 seconds before adding in the beans.
+Stir in the garlic and tomato paste and cook for 30-60 seconds before adding in the beans, as well as the corn.
 Add the broth, cumin, oregano, chili powder, cayenne, brown sugar and salt to taste (about 1 tsp.).
 Reduce heat and simmer until most of the liquid has been absorbed.